|

 In a TIME article, Marx's Revenge: How Class Struggle Is Shaping the World, I found Marx's statement: Accumulation of wealth on one pole is at the same time accumulation of misery, the agony of toil, slavery, ignorance, brutality, mental degradation, at the opposite pole.
-Without describing the article's content and considering that we are still far away from workers of the world uniting and even further away from a dictatorship of the proletariat, we still may ask how those who govern us can assure fairer economic opportunities.
+Without describing the article's content, and given that we are still far from workers of the world uniting and even further from a dictatorship of the proletariat, we may still ask how those who govern us can ensure fairer economic opportunities.

-The gap between the rich and poor has been widening in recent years.
+The gap between the rich and the poor has been widening in recent years.
 In the

 1970s, the wealthiest 10% of Americans earned 33% of the total income.
 By